How to Identify the Signs of a Possible Relapse

 Sometimes, the obstacles and stresses that a person in recovery comes up against are much more difficult than what daily life hands them.
 Things happen, and sometimes those things are extremely painful or shocking.
 “My grandmother died when I was 4 months sober,” says Vanessa G., a patient at Best Drug Rehabilitation who has been in several different treatment centers.
 The pain she felt at losing a loved one was a factor that contributed to her eventual relapse.
 “I had to go home, and I just wasn’t ready at that time,” Vanessa continues.
 “Then I had another encounter with health, and then what I did was I started lying about little things, like calling my sponsor, working my program.
 So, basically my relapse started with a lie.”
 She wasn’t ready to deal with a tough situation like the passing of her grandmother, and she went back to the only way she really knew how to cope with such a painful experience – using drugs.

-With all of the different things that a person can look for when they are concerned that a loved one may be heading towards relapse after graduating from a rehabilitation program, there is one major factor that they might be overlooking – the effects that their actions, behaviors, and attitudes may be having on that person.
+With all of the different things that a person can look for when they are concerned that a loved one may be heading towards a possible relapse after graduating from a rehabilitation program, there is one major factor that they might be overlooking – the effects that their actions, behaviors, and attitudes may be having on that person.

 Sometimes, particularly in cases where the individual’s choices and behaviors became dishonest as a result of their substance abuse, it can be hard for those around them to trust them again.
-Rebuilding a relationship takes time, and it trust is not given but earned.
+Rebuilding a relationship takes time, and trust is not given but earned.
 Even so, it is vitally important to the recovery of a loved one that the people around them remain supportive and positive.
 Overcoming addiction is difficult enough for someone to go through without the people that they care about treating them with constant distrust.

 While trust takes time to rebuild, if they feel like everything they do is under scrutiny, it may make them feel defeated.
 “I frequently hear that,” Counselor Julie points out.
 “You know, ‘They are accusing me of doing things that I’m not doing, so why don’t I just go do it?’”
-When the people that they care about treat everything that they do with suspicion, even if it is out or concern, it might be enough to push them over the edge and into relapse.
+When the people that they care about treat everything that they do with suspicion, even if it is out of concern, it might be enough to push them over the edge and into relapse.

 Of course, the choices that they make are their own, and their continued sobriety is their responsibility.
 However, positive reinforcement is much more effective than negative mistrust when it comes to helping a loved one who is battling their addictive behaviors.
 This is one of the reasons that we offer an extensive Aftercare Department to our patients at Best Drug Rehabilitation.
-We remain committed to the success of our patients even after graduation, and do all we can to help them and their families transition to a healthier and more positive lifestyle.
+We remain committed to the success of our patients even after graduation and do all we can to help them and their families transition to a healthier and more positive lifestyle.